Q. I will be retiring from my job in March and moving to a new state. Do I have to establish residency there before I can apply for ACA coverage?

 Special enrollment period

-Loss of existing minimum essential coverage and moving to an area where new QHPs are available (assuming you already had minimum essential coverage prior to the move) are both qualifying events that trigger a special open enrollment window.
-You’ll have 60 days to enroll in a new plan, and the soonest your new policy could be effective is the first of the following month.
+Loss of existing minimum essential coverage and moving to an area where new QHPs are available (assuming you already had minimum essential coverage before the move) are both qualifying events that trigger a special open enrollment window.
+You'll have 60 days to enroll in a new plan, and the soonest your new policy could be effective is the first of the following month.

 Read more about the special enrollment period triggered by the loss of other coverage, and the special enrollment period triggered by a permanent move.